Nataliaemm/In_progress/README.md

 - **Dataset:** The dataset consists of around 4k images belonging to two classes: with mask and without mask.
 Real images of faces wearing masks were collected from Kaggle competitions and RMFD dataset [1].

 - **Frameworks and Libraries Used:**
+  - Matplotlib
+  - Numpy
   - OpenCV
-  - TensorFlow (utilizing Keras)
-  - Caffe (for face detection)
-  - Numpy
-  - Matplotlib
   - Scikit-learn
+  - TensorFlow (with Keras and MobileNetV2)

 ## License